 After ending its international isolation, travelers are beginning to rediscover Libya’s charms.

-The Greek and Roman sites of the Mediterranean coast are the main draw for most visitors, but inland there is evidence of a much earlier civilisation in the form of pre-historic Saharan rock art, some of which dates back over 10,000 years.
+The Greek and Roman sites of the Mediterranean coast are the main draw for most visitors, but inland there is evidence of a much earlier civilization in the form of prehistoric Saharan rock art, some of which dates back over 10,000 years.
 In the medina of Tripoli the later Arabic and Islamic influences are obvious, whilst the new town has some beautiful Italian architecture from the colonial era.
-The Allied war cemetaries of Libya are a reminder to all of a more sombre period when Libya was of strategic importance during World War II.
+The Allied war cemeteries of Libya are a reminder to all of a more somber period when Libya was of strategic importance during World War II.

-A short flight away from Tripoli, across the Gulf of Sirt, lies the eastern region of Cyrenaica.
+A short flight away from Tripoli, across the Gulf of Sirte, lies the eastern region of Cyrenaica.
 Here the coastal plains merge into the Jebel Akhdar (the Green Mountains), creating an interesting and varied natural landscape which is dotted with archaeological sites.
-My favourite site was Cyrene, where I was shown round by Dr Fadil Ali Muhammed, who has been responsible for most of the excavations and restorations of the site over the past twenty or so years.
+My favorite site was Cyrene, where I was shown round by Dr Fadhil Ali Mohammed, who has been responsible for most of the excavations and restorations of the site over the past twenty or so years.

-There are ongoing digs at Cyrene, as well as at nearby Apollonia and Ptolemais and if you are lucky you may witness the unearthing of yet another mosaic, theatre or bath complex.
+There are ongoing digs at Cyrene, as well as at nearby Apollonia and Ptolemais and if you are lucky you may witness the unearthing of yet another mosaic, theater or bath complex.

 The towns and villages in the mountains of Jebel Nafusa are predominantly populated by Berbers, who constructed multi-purpose dwellings known as qasrs.
 The qasrs were at once granaries, forts and homes for families and although they are no longer used as such, they remain relatively intact despite their precarious positioning on cliff edges and hilltops.
 The medina of Ghadames, located on the northern edge of the Sahara Desert, is a World Heritage Site where whitewashed alleyways hide vividly decorated and cool interiors.